codeboxrcodehub/comforterpdocs/docs/comfortaccounting/user-guide/general.md

 + **Settings Manager**: Configure Basic Settings, Email Settings, File Upload/Attachments Settings & Components Settings.
 Also, we have WooCommerce Integration Settings in this place.

 ## Enhanced User Experience with Pro Addon ##
 The Comfort Accounting Frontend extends all essential features to the frontend, empowering users with a seamless and intuitive interface.
 Key functionalities such as the Dashboard and Component Management are fully accessible, allowing frontend users to view, manage, and interact with critical accounting data directly from the frontend.
-This includes streamlined access to Agencies, Accounts, Categories, Vendor/Client information, Logs, and Reports.
+This includes streamlined access to Agencies, Accounts, Categories, Vendor/Client information, Logs, Reports & Agency Overview.

 With this comprehensive frontend support, users can perform their tasks efficiently without navigating to the backend, ensuring a smooth and productive workflow.